 If you’re using WordPress, there’s an incredible plugin (which is also free) called Really Simple SSL plugin which automatically detects your settings and configures your website to run over https.

 Quick note: Before you install and activate the above plugin, you just need to make sure to get an SSL certificate (as discussed above, using sites like Bluehost) to make it work.

 4. Site audits: what are they?

-One of the biggest SEO mistakes most bloggers make is this: they are not aware of Site Audits.
+One of the biggest blunders most bloggers make is this: they are not aware of Site Audits.

 If you’re also one of those bloggers who really don’t know what site audits are, you should learn more about them and implement them in order to achieve better results with SEO.

 Let us make it simple for you: what are site audits anyway?

 Site audits help you find all the technical and SEO related issues on your website so that you can fix those issues to improve your overall rankings on search engines.